WHMIS Training/Annual Review

 • Participate in identifying and controlling hazards

-• Inform employers if labels are illegible or missing
+• Inform employers when labels are illegible or missing

 WHMIS Inspections

-Inspectors have the authority to make sure that the employer requirements specified in the occupational health and safety legislation are being followed.
+Inspectors will check and enforce the employer requirements specified in the occupational health and safety legislation to ensure employers follow them.

-In addition, some inspectors have been trained and designated to conduct inspections and enforce compliance with the supplier requirements of the Hazardous Products Act (HPA) and/or the Hazardous Products Regulations (HPR).
+In addition, trained and designated inspectors conduct inspections and enforce compliance with the supplier requirements of the Hazardous Products Act (HPA) and the Hazardous Products Regulations (HPR).

 Employers should be prepared to: